-Did you know that in our present-day, a solitary automobile contains approximately 30,000 or so parts?
+Did you know that in our present day, a solitary automobile contains approximately 30,000 or so parts?
 That includes the tiniest screws, nuts, and bolts.
 Modern cars are far more intricate, innovative, and multifaceted than their predecessors.
-Every vehicle owner today should have basic knowledge and understanding about the car they drive.
+Every vehicle owner today should have basic knowledge and understanding of the car they drive.

 Having general knowledge about core automotive parts and their functional inner workings comes in handy.
 Get ready to know your vehicle by reading about these essential components and what they do.

 The Heart of the Machine: Engine

 Humans need a steady heartbeat to live.
 Similarly, cars need a steady engine.
 Different vehicle types and manufacturer models carry diverse engines for their purposes.
 Besides the battery, the engine is the most critical power component that allows an individual to turn their car on, put it in drive, and facilitate forward or backward movement.